Looking for a wedding dessert alternative to wedding cake? Couples weigh in on the top wedding desserts to serve in addition to (or instead of) cake.

-Doughnuts are quickly becoming a go-to sweet for weddings—and for good reason!
+Doughnuts (or donuts!) are quickly becoming a go-to sweet for weddings—and for good reason!
 First of all, doughnuts are much more affordable (and easy to find) than many other desserts.
 So, they’re a great choice for couples on a budget.
 Doughnuts also add a ton of variety to your dessert table.
 You can serve different flavors, different toppings, different icing colors, and different fillings.
 There can be a doughnut for every wedding style, color palette, and taste preference.

 How to Serve: There are plenty of ways you can display these tasty treats.
 A doughnut wall doubles as a fun piece of decor, a doughnut tower makes for an impressive display, or a DIY doughnut decoration station gets your guests involved in the fun.